 In this way, game-based learning can be adapted nicely to a learning programme, but with the additional interactivity, it also has an inherent advantage compared to more traditional forms of learning content.

-If you’re thinking about adapting a game-based approach to your corporate learning, there are a few pointers you should follow.
+If you’re thinking about adopting a game-based approach to your corporate learning, there are a few pointers you should follow.

 Make sure it fits the goals of the overall programme – If you try to shoehorn a gamey element into a pre-existing learning unit, you could doom yourself to failure.
 In all cases, the learning game and the learning objective should complement each other.